sthagen/oasis-open-openc2-yuuki/README.md

 ### Consumers

-A Consumer is initialized with a rate limit and a list of OpenC2 language versions that it supports, as well as an optional list of [Actuators](#actuators) and an optional list of [Serializations](#serializations).
+A Consumer is initialized with a rate limit and a list of OpenC2 language versions that it supports,
+as well as an optional list of [Actuators](#actuators) and an optional list of [Serializations](#serializations).
+Although more complicated than adding them on initialization, Actuators and Serializations may be added later using the Command Line Interface.
+Being focused on cyber defense, Yuuki Consumers have a rate limit that caps the maximum amount of commands they can receive in a minute.
+This helps protect against network overload, recursion errors, or other unforseen issues.

 ```python
 from oc2_arch import Consumer